agustinslions/SLPickerView/README.md

 # SLPickerView

-Este componente crea de forma facil y sencilla toda la interface y la interaccion de un UIPickerView en las aplicaciones de iOS.
+This component easily creates the entire interface and interaction of a UIPickerView in iOS applications.

-Se puede crear 2 tipos de componentes:
+You can create 2 types of components:
-* SLNumbersPickerView: componente con las opciones numericas.
+* SLNumbersPickerView: component with numerical options.
-* SLTextPickerView: componente con las opciones con textos.
+* SLTextPickerView: component with text options.

 # Inicialization